Pudiyang/nintendo-world-early-access-notification/README.md

 ![image](https://user-images.githubusercontent.com/36856247/226511454-226dafeb-5af1-4ec6-9710-454313438017.png)

-### Be aware that this windows must keep open when running the script or the session will expire
+### Be aware that this window must keep open when running the script or the session will expire

 5. Finally, run the script using the following command: